ldcas-uc3m/TFM/parts/state_of_the_art.typ

 is split into two, IFF1 and IFF2.
 When a nonmaskable interrupt ocurs, the status of IFF1 is stored in IFF2, and IFF1 is reset to prevent maskable interrupts from interrupting the handler.
-When the interrupt handler finishes (triggered by the RTEN instruction), the original value is restored to IFF1 @ZilogZ80[pp. 17-20].
+When the interrupt handler finishes (triggered by the RTEN instruction), the original value is restored to IFF1 @ZilogZ80[pp. 17-18].

+// handling
 While nonmaskable interrupts are always handled by restarting the CPU at address `0x0066`, maskable interrupts can be handled by one of the three possible modes, set by the programmer.
 In mode 0, the interrupting device places the next